edm00se/blog/_drafts/-self-hosting-scm-server.md

 I've gone through a couple rounds of preferences when it comes to self-hosted source control servers in the past couple years.
 I'm going to break down what I like about externally hosted solutions and then get into the benefits and trade-offs of a few of the (freely available) self-hosted solutions.

 ### Externally Hosted
-There are two major players in the externally hosted (free) realm.
-There are more, but these are the big ones.
+There are two major players in the (free) externally hosted realm.
+There are more, but the two big ones of late are [GitHub](//github.com) and [Bitbucket](//bitbucket.org).

 ##### GitHub
 asdf